Mark 4:35-41 Jesus didn’t just calm storms, he had peace in them

 Just then other tourists stepped out of the lift.
 One guy walked straight to the rail and started waving about “Hey guys, look how far we can see, it’s awesome!
 Wow, is that a football pitch down there?”
 The distance to our nearest planet didn’t seem to bother him, he was enjoying Paris and this was the Eiffel Tower!
 But I was struggling to see the fun.
 For me the romance was gone.

 Fear is a strange thing.
-It resides in the head and makes you see differently. ♦ It doesn’t matter how long the tower has been there, you know it will fall while you’re on it, right?
+It resides in the head and makes you see differently.
+It doesn’t matter how long the tower has been there, it will fall while you’re on it, right?
 Fear is deluding and enslaving.
-It robs you of joy and restricts what you can do.
+It robs you for joy and restricts what you can do.
 I know of people who spend hours travelling by road because they fear flying in an aircraft.
-Others won’t even leave their home because they believe crime is right outside the door.
+Others won’t even leave their home because they believe crime is right outside their door.

-Concern is a very different thing.
+Fear and concern are two very different things.
 If your child is playing near the top of a cliff you will be concerned and tell them to move away.
-You know that a child’s judgement isn’t good and the chances of an accident are high.
-Concern is based on sober calculation and is not driven by waves of emotion.
-We could say that fear is concern that has been stretched beyond reality.
+You know that a child’s judgement isn’t good and the chances of an accident or high.
+Concern is based on sober calculation and is not driven by sudden emotion.
+We could say that fear is concern that has been exadurated beyond what is reasonable and real.

 Jesus calms the Storm